Davey Johnson: Personal life

-Johnson met his future wife, Susan, in 1993 (they married the following January) while she was organizing a golf tournament for her deaf-blind son Jake and his learning center (she also specialized in charity for Johns Hopkins Hospital).
+Johnson met his second wife, Susan, in 1993 (they married the following January) while she was organizing a golf tournament for her deaf-blind son Jake and his learning center (she also specialized in working with a charity for Johns Hopkins Hospital).
+Both Davey and Susan had been married once prior, and both had dealt with health issues of offspring, an issue over which they bonded.
 Johnson's daughter, Andrea, was a nationally ranked amateur surfer in the late 1980s.
-Andrea died in 2005 from septic shock and complications from schizophrenia.
-In 2011, his stepson Jake died from pneumonia at the age of 34.
+She died in 2005 from septic shock and complications from schizophrenia.
+In 2011, Susan's son (Davey's stepson) Jake died from pneumonia at age 34.